kelprmy/In-a-squeeze/README.md

-# In a squeeze
- - Epibiosis may affect the distribution of kelp forests
+# In a squeeze: Epibiosis may affect the distribution of kelp forests

 **Data and scripts will appear when the paper is published**